cyber-dojo-retired/runner-stateful/README.md

 - - - -

 # old_kata
-Tells the runner-service the kata with the given id has been torn down.
+Tells the runner-service the kata with the given id and image_name has been torn down.
 - parameters
   * image_name, eg 'cyberdojofoundation/gcc_assert'
   * kata_id, eg '15B9AD6C42'